 Add olive oil and lukewarm water (about 40C, thick hot bath temperature).
 The warm will activate the flaxmeal fibers fast and get a consistent dough quickly.

-Combine with your hands and knead the dough for about 1 minute or until it form a dough ball.
+Combine with your hands and knead the dough for about 1 minute or until it forms a dough ball.
 If too dry, it may happen if you use nutritional yeast, add an extra tablespoon of water to gather the dough together.
 Don't add more than 2 extra tablespoons water.

 Press the dough to stick the top piece of parchment paper to the dough ball.
 Roll with a roller pin until very thin.
 The thinner the crispier the tortillas chips will be.
 Your dough should be thin as regular nachos chips to crisp.
 If too thick, they will be good but they will be closer to a cracker consistency and you will have to bake them longer to crisp - see next step.

-Peel off the top parchement paper sheet.
+Peel off the top parchment paper sheet.
 Cut the dough into a large rectangle shape.
 Remove the outside dough from the rectangle and gather this extra dough into a ball to roll later and shape more tortillas.
 Cut triangle shapes inside the rectangle of dough - I highly recommend you watch my recipe video below for tips on how to cut lovely triangle tortillas.

 Bake for 6 minutes, check the color and stop baking as soon as you reach a golden brown color.
 For very thin chips it took 6-9 minutes.
 For thicker chips it could take up to 10-12 minutes.
 I recommend you bake for 6 minutes then check every 1 minute to avoid the chips to burn.
 The ones on the sides always crisp faster and that is normal.
 You can remove those first and keep baking the other chips.
 Note that the longer they bake the darker the color will be too.